-DEGREE COMPLETION REQUIREMENTS

-Minimum Completion Requirements
+DEGREE COMPLETION REQUIREMENTS Minimum Completion Requirements

-- Satisfactory completion of a minimum of 127 semester credit hours: - ▶ Completion of at least 46 credit hours in 3000 level courses or above of which at least 18 must be completed at STC; - Completion of all program of study requirements with a minimum 2.0 grade point average on all coursework attempted (4.0 scale).
+- Satisfactory completion of a minimum of 127 semester credit hours: - South Texas College will accept a maximum of 60 semester credits of applicable course work transferred from another accredited college or university toward a Bachelor of Applied Technology Degree granted by STC. - Completion of at least 46 credit hours in 3000 level courses or higher of which at least 18 must be completed at STC; - · Completion of all program of study requirements with a minimum 2.0 grade point average on all coursework attempted (4.0 scale).